illustris/IT-training/Day 3/Day 03 Session 05.md

 ![A demo for Union-Find when using Kruskal's algorithm to find minimum spanning tree.](UnionFindKruskalDemo.gif "A demo for Union-Find when using Kruskal's algorithm to find minimum spanning tree.")

 Rank: Keep a track of the depth of each tree to ensure union result has lowest possible depth

+# Q.
+You are nth in a line of students waiting for viva.
+There are 3 teachers, who take 3,4 and 7 minutes respectively.
+Find which teacher you will go to if each student is sent to the available teacher with the lowest time, using binary search